anas-aji-muhammed/Flutter-Developer-Journey/README.md

 ### Day6
 _________
 Today I worked with GetX StateMangement package.
 GetX provides a combination of State Management, Dependency Injection and Route Management solutions that work great together.
-But things don’t end here, it provides a ton of utilities that make it easy to implement internationalization, theming, validation, etc.
+But things don’t end here, it provides a ton of utilities that make it easy to implement internationalization, theming, validation, etc. [GetX Test App](https://github.com/anas-aji-muhammed/GetX-StateManagement/tree/master)